Archived Blog Entry

 A classic example of an open future is the 2 Kings story of Hezekiah.
 We find these words: “Thus says the Lord: Set your house in order, for you shall die, you shall not recover” (20:1).
 This passage sounds like a straightforward decision on God’s part.
 Hezekiah’s future has been decided, and God knows it as settled.

 But the Bible says Hezekiah prayed earnestly.
 He persuaded the Lord to add fifteen years to his life (v.
 6).
 This suggests that the future was actually open – even for God.
-If God foreknew when Hezekiah would die, this biblical passage implies that God lied to Hezekiah about this knowledge.
+If God foreknew when Hezekiah would die, this biblical passage implies that God lied to Hezekiah.

 Open theology provides a way to affirm that God did not lie to Hezekiah.
 Open theists say God changed his mind and answered Hezekiah’s prayer.
 Presumably, God changed plans out of love.

 Numerous biblical passages state or imply that God does not know the future exhaustively.
 Passages stating that God has regrets – e.g., regret about creating or regret over Saul’s kingship (1 Sam.
-15:11) – make little sense if God foreknows all things and the future is settled.
+15:11) – make little sense if God foreknows all things.

-Passages stating that God’s will is not necessarily accomplished – e.g., that God is not willing that any perish (2 Pet.
+Passages saying that God’s will is not necessarily accomplished – e.g., that God is not willing that any perish (2 Pet.
 3:9) – make little sense if God foreknows the future exhaustively.

 God’s questions about the future – such as God’s question to Moses about how long the people will despise him (Num.
 14:11) – make little sense if God foreknows all future things as settled.

 Passages stating that God confronts unexpected events (Is.
-5:2), that God gets frustrated and angry (Ex.
-4), and that God tests people to find out their character (Gen. 22) all suggest that God does not fully know what will actually happen in the future.[iii]
+5:2), gets frustrated and angry (Ex.
+4), or tests people to find out their character (Gen. 22) suggest that God does not fully know what will actually happen in the future.[iii]
 Many biblical passages support Open theology.

 God Gives Choices with Consequences